Travel Syllabus (subject to slight change)

 Day 10: Munich > US

-This morning we will say our goodbyes to the land of lager and lederhosen, as we check out and depart for the airport back home.
-We will fly home from Munich.
-Arrive at Newark Liberty International Airport, or your gateway airport.
+This morning we will say our goodbyes to the land of lager and lederhosen, as we check out and depart for the airport.
+We will fly home from Munich, arriving back in the U.S. in the late afternoon or early evening.

-Full Cost of the trip is TBD, but will include: airfare, accommodations, all tours and admissions fees (except where noted as optional), tour guide tips, train and bus travel within Iceland, and one group dinner.
+Pricing: $3400 which includes airfare, accommodations, all tours, taxes and admissions fees (except where noted as optional), tour guide tips, train and bus travel within Iceland, and one group dinner.
 Please note that this amount is subject to change, though not drastically until you make your deposit.

-Methods of Payment: We accept cash, check, and credit card payments, though cash or check are preferred.
+Methods of Payment: We accept cash, check, and credit card payments, PayPal, Venmo and Apple Cash, though cash or check are preferred.
 The $500 deposit may be made online on our website at www.educatedwanderer.com.
-Deposits and any additional payments may be made using PayPal or Square.
 They may also be mailed or hand-delivered to our office at 707 N. 4th Street, #106, Allentown, PA 18102.
 Please contact us with any questions regarding your payment at 610.285.1775.